 “It was very useful, thank you” “Enjoyed the opportunity to network with other class reps”

 “Mix of individual learning and group work, worked well”

 (Comments from class rep training evaluations)

-If you want to sign up for the class rep training, please visit the Class Rep Training signup on the My Class Reps website (login with your GUID account).
-In order for your role as a Class Representative to be recognised on your University transcript, you must attend a training session and have been confirmed by your subject that you’ve attended Staff Student Liaison Committees.
+In order for your role as a Class Representative to be recognised on your University transcript, you must attend a training session and have been confirmed by your subject at the end of the year that you’ve fulfilled the class rep role.